 I think what made it even more intense while watching the first episode of Chernobyl was the fact that it kind of plays like how I feel like this current pandemic is playing out.
 A bunch of people in power trying to downplay what is really going on.
 I was watching the last episode and thinking that at least I wasn’t living through them.

 STAYING CREATIVE: Twitch

 It’s tough that we had to cancel our tour.
 That is really killing me.
 But at least we get to communicate with people online for free, and I am still streaming on my Twitch pretty much every day.
-I am usually doing a lot of Trivium play-throughs for the fans and then I will also do covers that come in as requests.
+I am now a part of ASUS‘s Republic Of Gamers.
+There days I am usually doing a lot of Trivium play-throughs for the fans and then I will also do covers that come in as requests.
 I even have played through some of the albums, as a way to make up some of the dates that we canceled.
 I am a high anxiety person, but it is calmed by knowing that I have a lot to do.
 That is why I like holding myself accountable for a schedule.

 STAYING PLUGGED IN: Overwatch

 Overwatch is my favorite game right now.
 That was the first one that I started streaming, I jumped into Fortnite for a little bit, but I found that the skill gap just became too much.
 There are 12-year-olds who are just gaming all day that are better than the pros.
 So Overwatch is still my go-to, and I’m better at it than anything else too.
 I really enjoy the Battle Royales.
 And this one I can play after taking a break, and still manage to stay competitive.
 I play games towards the end of the day, once I am done with playing songs for the fans.
 I usually end up playing with people from the channel, set up some 6×6 matches, and get going.